Home / Journals / PHYTON / Vol.83, 2014

 Phyton-International Journal of Experimental Botany, Vol.83, pp. 263-274, 2014, DOI:10.32604/phyton.2014.83.263

 Abstract In semiarid regions rainfall is often scarce and erratic in space and time, making valuable the exploration of news genotypes with superior behavior in dry land systems.
 Tricepiro (X Triticosecale Wittmack x X Agrotriticum Ciferri & Giacom) is a synthetic cereal with long cycle and high biomass production in semiarid environments.
 However its performance under controlled water stress has not yet been evaluated.
 The aim of this work was to investigate the effect of water stress on tricepiro genotypes in comparison with their progenitors: triticale and trigopiro.
-Morphophysiological traits related to forage yield were evaluated in the greenhouse and the… More >
+Morphophysiological traits related to forage yield were evaluated in the… More >

 • Open AccessOpen Access